DPDK/dpdk/doc/guides/nics/cnxk.rst

       -a 0002:02:00.0,outb_nb_crypto_qs=2

-   With the above confiuration, two CPT LF's are setup and distributed among all the Tx queues for outbound processing.
+   With the above configuration, two CPT LF's are setup and distributed among all the Tx queues for outbound processing.

 - ``Force using inline ipsec device for inbound`` (default ``0``)